ultraembedded/core_jpeg/README.md

 This fact drives the design choices taken for this implementation.

 Clearly, the higher the resolution, the more pixels that must be produced from the JPEG decoder within that 40ms budget, so this core is designed to have high throughput in the output stages - with additional resources dedicated to the IDCT transform, and output re-ordering stages to facilitate this.

-## Aims
-1. Fast decode performance suitable for video playback
-2. Support a minimal JPEG baseline feature set.
-3. Be well tested (with verification against a reference C-model).
-4. Map to FPGA resources such as BlockRAM, DSP macros wherever possible.

-more to come ...